kkeller39/knowledge-center/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 <div class="notice">
 <b>Note:</b>
 <ul> If the <b>viewport meta tag</b> does not exist on the page, on mobile devices the window will open in a different browser tab (instead of being embedded within the page).
-<li>Manual ettr</li> <li>If the <b>viewport meta tag</b> exists on the page, even if the content is different from the recommendation above, the window will still be embedded on the page.
+<li>If the <b>viewport meta tag</b> exists on the page, even if the content is different from the recommendation above, the window will still be embedded on the page.
 Your site can be pinch-and-zoomable and the window will still be embedded on the page as long as the meta tag is there.</li>
 </ul>
 </div>